 The first thing an expert will tell any business owner is to know your cash flow.
 Understanding your cash flow gives you the ability to find the gaps in your present system.
 You can then plug holes and adjust your cash accordingly.

 Long-term cash flow problems are a sign that your situation isn’t a result of a few late-paying clients or vendors missing a payment.
 Instead, it is a sign you have a major problem with your system, products, or services.
 If you have tried to fix the problem multiple times but still can’t create a viable change, you have two choices.

 Either seek help from an expert or call it quits.
 Experts can help you plug any holes in your cash flow and market your small business on a shoestring budget.
 Unfortunately, they also cost money that you may not have.

 Personal Assets at Risk

 If you set your business up as a sole proprietorship, more than your business might be in jeopardy.
 In this case, the law doesn’t differentiate between your business assets and your personal assets.
-If you’ve run up debt in your business, you may have your personal assets seized.
+If you have run up debt in your business, you may have your personal assets seized.

 That includes your retirement accounts, life savings, kids’ college funds, and home.
 In this case, filing for bankruptcy will protect your assets.

-Even if you’ve structured your business as an LLC, you might still be in trouble.
-This is only true if you’re guilty of mixing your business and personal finances.
+Even if you have structured your business as an LLC, you might still be in trouble.
+This is only true if you are guilty of mixing your business and personal finances.
 That could potentially negate your corporate structure.
-So, the courts could hold you personally responsible.
+So, the courts could hold you personally responsible for financial liability.